zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/obtain-compute-image-19c-installed/obtain-compute-image-19c-installed.md

 Use Resource Manager in Oracle Cloud Infrastructure (OCI) to quickly deploy a compute image that has Oracle Database 19c installed on it.

 Begin by creating a stack in Resource Manager.
 A stack is a collection of Oracle Cloud Infrastructure resources corresponding to a given Terraform configuration.
 A Terraform configuration is a set of one or more TF files written in HashiCorp Configuration Language (HCL) that specify the Oracle Cloud Infrastructure resources to create.
 The Terraform configuration that you use here loads a custom image stored in Oracle Cloud Marketplace and creates a virtual cloud network (VCN).
 After you create the stack, you apply it to start a provisioning job.
-When the job is completed, you verify that you can connect to your compute instance via a browser and Cloud Shell.
+When the job is completed, you verify that you can connect to your compute instance via Cloud Shell and a browser, and download the necessary lab files for the workshop.

 Oracle highly recommends that you create a new VCN when configuring the stack, which is the default, to ensure you have all of the proper connectivity required to access your compute instance and run the applications.
 If you choose to use one of your own existing VCNs when you configure the stack, be sure that your VCN has a public subnet and a routing table configured with an Internet Gateway.
 Your VCN also requires several ingress security rules.
 STEP 1 covers how to configure the security rules.
 If you accept the default to create a new VCN when configuring the stack, then you can skip STEP 1.

-> **Note**: If you are working in the LiveLabs environment, you can skip STEP 1 and STEP 2 because those steps have already been done for you.
+> **Note**: If you are working in the LiveLabs environment, you can skip STEP 1 and STEP 2 because they have already been done for you.

 Estimated Lab Time: 15 minutes